 2. Appearance and Safety

-A huge range of finishes are possible using resin based systems, from colour choice to the addition of coloured quartz, and decorative flake systems, including natural and dyed aggregates.
+A huge range of finishes is possible using resin-based systems, from colour choice to the addition of coloured quartz and decorative flake systems, including natural and dyed aggregates.

 3. Low Maintenance